menchelab/ProteinStructureFetch/README.md

 This extension allows you to fetch protein structures from [AlphaFold DB](https://alphafold.ebi.ac.uk/) to explore them on the VRNetzer platform.
-This extension is built around the Python module [vrprot](https://test.pypi.org/project/vrprot/0.0.6/).
+This extension is built around the Python package [vrprot](https://test.pypi.org/project/vrprot/0.0.6/).
 As [vrprot](https://test.pypi.org/project/vrprot/0.0.6/) uses [ChimeraX](https://www.cgl.ucsf.edu/chimerax/download.html) it is mandatory to